UPPMAX/programming_formalisms/docs/deployment/deploy.md

     - Add test directory to .gitignore file

-???- question "Step 3: Run the program and look for missing packages'"
+???- question "Step 3: Run the program and look for missing packages"

     ???- info "Hints"